Directed by: Kang Je-gyu || Produced by: Byeon Moo-rim, Lee Kwan-hak

 Running Time: 125 minutes

-Kang Je-gyu’s Shiri is one of the most important Korean films of the past 20 years, arguably more so than even fan-favorites like Park Chan-wook’s Oldboy (2003) or Bong Joon-ho’s Memories of Murder (2003), in that it set the stage for all the modern-greats of the new Korean industry in the 2000’s and 2010’s that followed.
-It was one of Korea’s first major blockbusters after the country’s economic boom of the early and mid-1990’s, and pays tribute to the American action/thriller films of the same time period, as well as John Woo’s earlier Hong Kong filmography.
+Kang Je-gyu’s Shiri is one of the most important Korean films of the past 20 years, arguably more so than even fan-favorites like Park Chan-wook’s Oldboy (2003) or Bong Joon-ho’s Memories of Murder (2003), in that it set the stage for all the modern greats of the new Korean industry in the 2000s and 2010s that followed.
+It was one of Korea’s first major blockbusters after the country’s economic boom of the early and mid-1990s, and pays tribute to the American action-thrillers of the same time period, as well as John Woo’s earlier Hong Kong filmography.

 Other than that and the predictable but acceptable plot twists, Shiri is a blast to watch.
 Unfortunately Song isn’t used too much in favor of the Choi, Han, and Yunjin triangle, but each character plays a role in driving the plot forward and everyone’s death or violent actions have weight.
 Shiri isn’t the same beast as your modern Korean thriller, but I argue that’s not a bad thing at all in this case.
 Shiri channel’s vintage American action thrills and John Woo-esque intensity with a distinctly Korean narrative for great results.
 I can’t recommend an action movie much more.

 SUMMARY & RECOMMENDATION: Shiri boasts an archetypal but highly effective spy-thriller narrative and cast of characters.
 Han and Yunjin are the heart and soul of the film, and Choi provides a deliciously evil, ambitious villain.
-The action is loud and super-intense.
-The ending is heavy, heavy stuff.
+Though often chaotic and overwhelming, the action set-pieces are enthralling and feature great sound-design, impressive stunts, and neat gunplay.
+The film’s climax is a melodramatic success.

-— However… Kang won’t stop shaking the fucking camera when the frame demands your attention the most; there’s too much repetitive “spy-movie” sound effects (you’ll now what I mean when you hear it); the prologue is so over-the-top and dark it’s comical; non-American movies need to stop using digital effects.
+— However… Kang won’t stop shaking the fucking camera when the frame demands your attention the most; there are too many repetitive “spy-movie” sound effects (you’ll now what I mean when you hear them); the prologue is so over-the-top and dark it feels comical; non-Hollywood movies need to stop using digital effects.

 ?
-Damn, that was awesome…or at least I think it was!
+Damn, that was awesome… or at least I think it was!
 Can you rewind that again and slow it down?
+Did they film these action scenes in the middle of an earthquake?